Los Angeles Apartment Accident Lawyers

 Exposure To Dangerous Substances

-- Asbestos in ceiling materials in old buildings
+- Asbestos in ceiling materials in old buildings.

-- Carbon monoxide from fireplaces, unvented gas space heaters, and motor vehicle exhaust in enclosed parking areas
+- Carbon monoxide from fireplaces, unvented gas space heaters, and motor vehicle exhaust in enclosed parking areas.

-- Lead from some vinyl mini-blinds, plumbing materials, and paint chips in old buildings
+- Lead from some vinyl mini-blinds, plumbing materials, and paint chips in old buildings.

-- Pesticides for indoor and outdoor use
+- Pesticides for indoor and outdoor use.

-- Tobacco smoke and nicotine in designated smoking spaces
+- Tobacco smoke and nicotine in designated smoking spaces.

 These naturally occurring and synthetic chemicals may cause cancer, congenital disabilities, reproductive illnesses, and even death.
-For instance, prolonged asbestos exposure may lead to mesothelioma, which affects cells covering most internal organs.
+For instance, prolonged asbestos exposure may lead to mesothelioma, which affects the cells covering most internal organs.

 Incidents Due To Negligent Security